vishwak05/solaris/README.md

 4. Start the server:

-    Start the flask server using command `python app.py` in terminal within project directory.
+    Start the flask server executing the command `flask run` or `python app.py` in terminal within project directory.

 4. Access the Application: